dxing97/libdiscord/README.md

 ## Building
 See [building](doc/BUILDING.md)

-Currently only tested against Ubuntu 18.04, Raspbian, and macOS Mojave.
+Libdiscord is currently actively tested against Ubuntu 18.04, Raspbian, and macOS Catalina.
-Windows support is currently nonexistent but will be tested and added in the future.
+It has been previously tested to work on ArchLinux, FreeBSD, OpenBSD, and Debian.
+The library should build and run on systems that libcurl and libwebsockets supports.
+Windows has not been tested, but there's nothing preventing libdiscord from being able to run on Windows.

 ## Example Bots
 See [example_bots](example_bots) for some sample bots.

 ## [Install scripts](scripts)
 Intended for development use only.